StsteveO/sports-store-ETL/README.md

 - Pandas (the Python library) was used to import, work with, and transform the raw data; cleaning, standardizing, removing duplicates, etc.
 - A PostgreSQL database on ElephantSQL is used to create, read, update, and delete data from the web browser.
 - SQLAlchemy (the Python Library) was used to connect and interact with our database.
-- Seaborn was used to vizualize the data from the database
+- Seaborn was used to vizualize the data from the database.
+- Apache Aireflow was used to automate our ETL.

 Querying the database allowed me to see where the majority of Sport Store's customers live.